 STANDARDS Perimeter Center Count 2 per curb cut Max.
 Sign Face Area 6 sq. ft.
 Max.
-Supports Shall be monument style on base of same material as sign Illumination Types direct; indirect; shadow/halo Recommend allowing internal box lighting - lettering EMC 50% of total sign face area may be EMC Max. signs this small will generally be too small for the type lettering which correspond with the allowed illumination Height (above grade) 4 ft.
+Supports Shall be monument style on base of same material as sign Illumination Types direct; indirect; shadow/halo Recommend allowing i EMC 50% of total sign face area may be EMC Max. signs this small will ger lettering which corresp Height (above grade) 4 ft.
 Max. types.
-If the intent is to avoid glowing rectangle then limit the lighting to the graphics only (background the lettering graphics to be graphic to be progressed.) und behind the lettering/graphics to be opaque/not lighted)
+If the intent is to then limit the lighting to internal box lighting - lettering on enerally be too small for the types of pond with the allowed illumination to avoid glowing rectangles of light, to the graphics only (background behind the lettering/graphics to be opaque/not lighted)